 Occupational therapists also work to assist those with a loss of soft tissue function (i.e. muscles, connective tissue, bones, joints, nerves and CNS sensori-motor function) often caused through injury.
 Practise is characterised by the use of "hands-on" assessment and treatment techniques to improve the individual's function while performing an activity.

 The aim of these techniques is to facilitate healthier patterns of both stability and movement for the individual, resulting in improved participation in occupations (e.g. increased independence, decreased pain, and decreased risk of injury).
-Assessment techniques and knowledge of soft tissue function compliment and add to other forms of OT intervention.
+Assessment techniques and knowledge of soft tissue function complement and add to other forms of OT intervention.

 Chronic pain can disrupt a person’s everyday life, causing them to lose their mobility and independence.
 OTs work with those suffering from chronic pain to assess and help in achieving everyday tasks through activities and tasks that can help actually manage the pain.